 The children most in need of adoption are those abandoned by their families.
-Statistics indicate that there are about 3500 such children abandoned annually and although not all of these children survive, if they have no family or kin, they desperately need adoptive families to care for them.
+Statistics indicate that there are about 3500 such children abandoned annually who survive.
+If they have no family or kin, they desperately need adoptive families to care for them.

 To understand the reasons why there has been such a dramatic drop in adoptions, visit the News Articles section of this website.

 Here is a detailed list of child protection statistics in South Africa.
 They illustrate why there are so many concerns about the state of children in the country:

 - There are currently 18.5 million children living in South Africa (34% of the country’s population).

 - 1 million children are born in South Africa every year.

 - More than 1/5th of all children live in KwaZulu Natal.

 - In 2016, there were almost 12 million children receiving the Child Care Grant, 470 000 children receiving the Foster Care Grant and 131 000 receiving the Disability Grant.

 - South Africa has 3 million orphans, of which up to 1.2 million are maternal or double orphans.